 3. Another theory is that pre-existing autoimmune conditions may worsen or trigger the changes in the womb that lead to the development of pre-eclampsia.
 It is known that women with certain conditions (e.g. diabetes, high blood pressure, renal problems, antiphospholipid syndrome) are at an increased risk of developing pre-eclampsia.

 It is likely that there are multiple causes of pre-eclampsia, which vary among individuals, but result in the similar set of symptoms that characterise this condition.
 Research to investigate all these possibilities is ongoing.

-Changes in the levels of various hormones have also been described in pre-eclampsia, including human chorionic gonadotrophin (hCG) and corticotrophin-releasing hormone (CRH), which are produced by the placenta and are seen to be increased in pre-eclampsia.
+Changes in the levels of various hormones have also been described in pre-eclampsia, including human chorionic gonadotrophin (hCG) and corticotrophin-releasing hormone (CRH), which are produced by the placenta and are seen increased in pre-eclampsia.
 Thyroid stimulating hormone (TSH) may also be increased, which may be linked to an increased risk of the mother developing hypothyroidism.